microsoft/SEAL/README.md

 Other operations, such as encrypted comparison, sorting, or regular expressions, are in most cases not feasible to evaluate on encrypted data using this technology.
 Therefore, only specific privacy-critical cloud computation parts of programs should be implemented with Microsoft SEAL.

-It is not always easy or straightfoward to translate an unencrypted computation into a computation on encrypted data, for example, it is not possible to branch on encrypted data.
+It is not always easy or straightforward to translate an unencrypted computation into a computation on encrypted data, for example, it is not possible to branch on encrypted data.
 Microsoft SEAL itself has a steep learning curve and requires the user to understand many homomorphic encryption specific concepts, even though in the end the API is not too complicated.
 Even if a user is able to program and run a specific computation using Microsoft SEAL, the difference between efficient and inefficient implementations can be several orders of magnitude, and it can be hard for new users to know how to improve the performance of their computation.